-When my husband was awarded international recognition in economics in 2002, I was plunged into a new “normal” of travel and formal social gatherings, and in the years that followed, I gradually became aware of how uncomfortable I was in many social situations.
+When my husband was awarded international recognition in 2002, I was plunged into a new “normal” of travel and formal social gatherings, and in the years that followed, I gradually became aware of how uncomfortable I was in many social situations.

 Actually, I had never given a thought to the idea that there might be specific rules and skills that would help me reach beyond the general assumption that of course people should aim to have good manners.

-In 2012, after completing a first round of etiquette and protocol course work, my husband and I attended a formal event in Scotland.
-It was like night and day!
-I experienced a markedly increased confidence level in dining and socializing skills and truly enjoyed the occasion.
+In 2012, after a first round of etiquette and protocol course work, my husband and I attended a formal event in Scotland.
+It was like night and day.
+I noted a markedly increased confidence level in dining and socializing skills and truly enjoyed the occasion.

 This was confirmation – these skills matter!
 I knew then and there that I wanted to help others gain the confidence to be comfortable in social and professional settings.

 I am passionate about teaching skills that have immediate personal and professional benefit, and am dedicated to providing respectful, interactive learning sessions which can be customized for group and individual needs.
 Composure and confidence are not trivial matters!

 In business since 2012, Candace Smith Etiquette engages students and adults in hands-on learning to gain practical skills in etiquette and protocol and communication for all aspects of “the business of life.”